SoC-Centric/soccentric-manifests/README.md

-Xilinx Repo Manifests for the Yocto Project Build System
+Soccentric Repo Manifests for the Yocto Project Build System
 =============================================
-This repository provides Repo manifests to setup the Yocto build system for supported Xilinx products.
+This repository provides Repo manifests to setup the Yocto build system for supported Soccentric products.

-The Yocto Project allows the creation of custom linux distributions for embedded systems, including Xilinx-based systems.
+The Yocto Project allows the creation of custom linux distributions for embedded systems, including Soccentric-based systems.
 It is a collection of git repositories known as *layers* each of which provides *recipes* to build software packages as well as configuration information.